2022 Minnesota House of Representatives election: District 2A

 Incumbent Republican Matt Grossell was first elected in 2016.
 District 2A is located in northwestern Minnesota, stretching as far south as Bemidji and as far north as the Northwest Angle.

 District 2B

 Incumbent Republican Matt Bliss was elected in the 2020 election.
-Bliss previously represented district 5A from 2017-2019, but lost to John Persell by 11 votes in the 2018 election.
+Bliss previously represented District 5A from 2017 to 2019, but lost to John Persell by 11 votes in the 2018 election.
 District 2B is located in north-central Minnesota.

 District 3A

 Incumbent DFLer Rob Ecklund was first elected in a 2015 special election.
 District 3A is located in northeastern Minnesota, covering large portions of the Iron Range and the northern Arrowhead Region.
-Some cities in the 3A district include International Falls, Ely, Silver Bay, Grand Marais.
+Cities in the 3A district include International Falls, Ely, Silver Bay, and Grand Marais.
 It is the largest house district by area.

 District 3B

 Incumbent DFLer Mary Murphy was first elected in 1976.
-She's represented district 3B since 2012.
+She had represented District 3B since 2012.
 District 3B surrounds the city of Duluth.